lamnguyenkhoa/container-code-recognition/README.md

 # Container Code Recognition

 This project will take a video or an image and used YOLOv4 Object detection to detect the container codes (on the back or side of the container) and used OCR to read it into text.

-Status: Currently, only work on single image.
+Plan for improvement:

+- Train a better YOLO model.
+- Improve the OCR function.

 If installed opencv with CUDA-enabled, the program will run faster.
-It still run without CUDA/GPU, but slower, take ~0.5 second for a image.
+It still run without CUDA/GPU, but slower, take ~0.5 second for an image.

 ## How to run